joni0108/Just_MQL_Framework/docs/text_logs.md

 # CAccount class
-This class will help you handling logs files with a predefined format, adding logs to the file with just a single line. <br>
+This class will help you handle log files with a predefined format, adding logs to the file with just a single line. <br>

 ## Usage
 ```cpp